 WHAT IS DYSPHAGIA?

-Dysphagia is the feeling of something interfering with swallowing, be it an actual blockage of the throat or a problem with the act of swallowing.
-While typically more common in babies and the elderly, dysphagia is caused by multiple diseases e.g. Stroke, Alzheimer’s disease and Parkinson’s disease and can affect people of all ages.
-Dysphagia can cause additional health problems, and should therefore be diagnosed and treated appropriately.
+Dysphagia is the medical term for swallowing difficulties.
+While typically more common in babies and the elderly, dysphagia is caused by multiple diseases, e.g. stroke, Alzheimer’s disease and Parkinson’s, and can affect people of all ages.

-Causes of dysphagia include disease or damage to the nervous system, spasms of the muscles in the oesophagus or other conditions that physically block the oesophagus or cause it to narrow.1* Impaired saliva production, or dry mouth, can also make dysphagia worse.
+Causes of dysphagia can include disease or damage to the nervous system, muscle spasms in the oesophagus or other conditions that physically block the oesophagus – or cause it to narrow.1 Impaired saliva production or dry-mouth may make dysphagia worse.

 Dysphagia makes eating and drinking uncomfortable.
 However, it is the related serious health issues that give most cause for concern:

 Many people tolerate the problem and do not seek professional help immediately.
 Getting a proper diagnosis will directly influence treatment, so is absolutely essential.